brigaldies/python-by-example/README.md

 - Jupyter notebook.
 - Dash-based Web application.
 - Flask-based API.
+- SQLAlchemy-based SQL Database access.
 - pytest-based unit tests.

-I built this repo to become a better Python developer, learn by example, and provide a sort of inventory of working examples
-I can go back to when I forget how to do something in Python.
+I built this repo to become a better Python developer, learn by example, and provide a sort of inventory of working examples I can go back to when I forget how to do something in Python.

+## Code Sources

+The code uses and adapts examples and tutorials that I found on the Internet from a variety of sites, hence I do not claim any authorship to any of the source code in this repo.

+I strive to indicate the examples' sources in the modules' docstring.

+## Copyright

+There is none.

 ## IDE